Sunflower (2005 film): Releases

 Sunflower was also given a limited release in New York City on August 17, 2007.
-Playing on only one screen, the film has made less than $24,000 dollars in the US as contrasted to over $8 million from foreign releases.
+Playing on only one screen, the film has made less than $24,000 in the US as contrasted to over $8 million from foreign releases.

 Reception

 Sunflower was shown at several international film festivals.
 It ultimately won the Silver Shell for Best Director and the Jury Award for Best Photography at the San Sebastián International Film Festival in 2006.

 Review aggregator Rotten Tomatoes gives the film a 69% approval rating based on 13 reviews, with an average rating of 6.1/10.
 According to Metacritic, which sampled four critics and calculated a weighted average score of 64 out of 100, the film received "generally favorable reviews".